-Known for its unique slashing edge and style, this traditional knife of Nepal is used as both - a weapon as well as a tool.
+Known for its unique slashing edge and style, this traditional Nepali knife is used as both a weapon and a tool.
 For tourists, it's an excellent souvenir!
 Just don't forget to keep it in your check-in luggage when flying back.
-Also, make sure the size of knife you buy is allowed to be transported to your country.
+Also, make sure the size of the knife you buy is allowed to be transported to your country.

 4. Rice Paper Products

 The 'rice paper' is a handmade paper made of lokta bark found in the remote areas of Nepal.
-You can buy a variety of interesting products made from this paper like writing pads, bound journals, calendars and lampshades, etc.
+You can buy a variety of interesting products made from this paper, like writing pads, bound journals, calendars lampshades, etc.

 5. Beads and jewellery

-Markets of Nepal sell a variety of locally made or Indian jewellery.
-You cannot miss buying the Nepalese Ethnic Jewellery - a centuries-old art which has passed on from generation to generation and is still preserved by the Newar people, the indigenous group of Nepal.
-Yak bone jewellery, with its unique engravings and designs, is also a hit among tourists.
+Markets of Nepal sells a variety of locally made or Indian jewelry.
+You cannot miss buying Nepalese Ethnic Jewellery.
+This centuries-old art has been passed on from generation to generation and is still preserved by the Newar people, the indigenous group of Nepal.
+Yak bone jewelry, with its unique engravings and designs, is also a hit among tourists.
 You can even buy beads from the market and make your own necklace.

-Nepal is famous for its rich variety of handicrafts, be it intricately carved wooden sculptures, pottery items, brass wares and what not!
-The prices are very affordable so shop away and bring these works of art home and beautify your abode.
+Nepal is famous for its wide variety of handicrafts, be it intricately carved wooden sculptures, pottery items, brass wares and whatnot!
+The prices are very affordable, so shop away, bring these works of art home, and beautify your abode.

 7. Thangka Paintings

 These Tibetan Buddhist paintings on cotton/silk applique are one of the best souvenirs you can get in Nepal.
-These paintings, mounted with textile and covered with silk, usually depict a Buddhist deity or scene and are often used by practitioners in meditation for forging a link between themselves and the deity.
+These paintings, mounted with textiles and covered with silk, usually depict a Buddhist deity or scene.
+They are often used by practitioners in meditation to forge a link between themselves and the deity.